 Promoting Pet Memorial Products

-If your goal is to offer pet memorial items, a good place to start it getting the word out that you offer them.
-Here are few ideas of ways to promote pet memorials:
+If your goal is to offer pet memorial items, a good place to start is getting the word out that you offer them.
+Here are a few ideas of ways to promote pet memorials:

 Memorialization is an important step in the grieving process.
 When we lose a pet, just like the role a memorial for a human loved one plays in our lives, a pet memorial can help us cope with the loss.
 It can also facilitate a celebration of the wonderful impact the beloved pet has had on our lives.
 With the multitude of memorial options available today, and due to the fact that three out of five Americans own pets, it is important to capitalize on this shockingly untapped market to create a new revenue stream for your funeral home.
 There is most definitely a market for pet memorials, personalized pet products, and pet services right at your doorstep.

 Interested in delving into the world of pet memorialization?

 Reach out to our laser experts for more info!

 As a pet loss professional and a funeral home owner – I have seen first hand the need for families to honor their furry, feathered or reptilian family member.
 There is no “wrong” way to honor them.
 It can be something as simple as a custom urn, garden stone or even a jewelry – what’s important is that they are given permission to grief and know that this is normal/